Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ```
 ```(307, 1499)```

+Now that the classifier itself is almost ready, an important consideration now is the amount of data to use for testing the classifier.
+After having included a minimum of 50 review comments for each classification in the training set, we experimented with different numbers of review comments to see what gave the best results.
+1000 review comments seemed to give a good accuracy for the classifier as we will see below.
 We dedicate 80% of our 1000 GitHub review comments data to the training set, which we use to train our SVM classifier.
 The remaining 20% of the data will be dedicated to the test set, which we use to test the performance of the developed classifier.

 ```python